 - About Us

 The AGEG Board of Directors encourage all funeral service professionals to follow Federal and State orders, follow CDC guidance, and practice best practices.
-NOTE: Your local authorities and public health officials may have more stringent orders/mandates than what the CDC has recommended.
-In these cases, you should defer to your local officials.

 As the situation is rapidly changing, we recommend you review the information below often.
 While we do our best to post guidance and information in real time, you should visit the links provided which will take you to the individual agency websites to ensure the most recent items

 We encourage you to share all guidance and information immediately with your staff.
 There are numerous printable resources for your use in your funeral home and shared with your staff and the families you serve.